o-gent/pytelem/README.md

 - [ ] implement checksum arduino functionality and validity check

-- [ ] implement different packet types to allow for unchecked and checked packets (TCP/UDP)

 - [ ] implement structure for sending commands to arduino

-- [ ] allow dynamic packet sizes

-- [ ] have some kind of packet identity so packets for different purposes can be requested - kind of like internet ports
+- [X] have some kind of packet identity so packets for different purposes can be requested

 ### Issues:

 Undergoing major changes - LEGACY code still functional but new code is completely untested.

+Relatively high dynamic memory usage - probably due to use of arduino Strings.
+Could be reduced by using char arrays. https://arduino.stackexchange.com/questions/1013/how-do-i-split-an-incoming-string

 #### Notes: